carbon-language/carbon-lang/clang-tools-extra/docs/module-map-checker.rst

 .. option:: -I (include path)

   Look at headers only in this directory tree.
-  Must be a path relative to the module.map file.
+  Must be a path relative to the module.modulemap file.
   There can be multiple ``-I`` options, for when the module map covers multiple directories, and excludes higher or sibling directories not